KOZ1OL/KALI-LINUX-DISCORD-BOT/README.md

 # Donate

-If you like my script you can bring me a coffee using : www.paypal.me/k0z1ol4
+If you like my scripts you can bring me a coffee using : www.paypal.me/k0z1ol4

 # I hope you will be have got great fun with editing this script !